mawo87/scets/README.md

 A scalable visualization of set-typed data

 ## Run
-* open a terminal and switch to the /scats directory
+1. Open a terminal and switch to the /scats directory
-* run npm install
+2. Run `npm install`
-* run node server.js
+3. Run `node server.js`
-* copy the dist folder to your local webserver
+4. Copy the dist folder to your local webserver
-* run the index.html file in your browser
+5. Run the index.html file in your browser

 ## Optional Deployment